Introduction

 Main Features

-- remote control, control over process parameters and automated
+- remote control, control over process parameters and automated execution of oil receipt and shipping algorithms;

 - automated oil receipt, storage and shipping processes;